Helena Wong (politician): Background

 Wong was born in Hong Kong in 1959, and graduated from the Chinese University of Hong Kong with a Bachelor of Arts in Religion and Master of Philosophy in Government and Public Administration.
 She continued on to receive her Master of Arts and Doctor of Philosophy in political science from the University of California, Los Angeles.

 She joined the Hong Kong Christian Council in 1984, working on Publication, public policies and social affairs, and promotion of civic education.
 She co-founded the Hong Kong Christian Institute in 1988, an ecumenical Christian non-governmental organisation outside the institutional constraints of the church.
 She also chaired the Hong Kong Women Christian Council from 1999 to 2002.

-She has lectured at Hong Kong Polytechnic University from 1999 to 2019, with a focus on Hong Kong and mainland China, and women's issues.
+She has lectured at Hong Kong Polytechnic University (PolyU) from 1999 to 2019, with a focus on Hong Kong and mainland China, and women's issues.
 She held the coordinator position for the theme on “Chinese political system and legal system” of GEC2801 China Studies from 2004 to 2006.
-She retired from the PolyU on 30 June 2019.
+She retired from PolyU on 30 June 2019.